 HR Green served as a sub-consultant to Parsons Brinckerhoff, Inc. for the Tier One EIS and the Tier Two EIS.
-The four main roles served by HR Green for Tier One included data collection, conceptual level design and cost analysis, public involvement and environmental analysis.
+The four main roles served by HR Green for Tier One included data collection, conceptual level design and cost analysis, public involvement, and environmental analysis.
 GIS was central to the data collection and environmental analysis components.

 The Tier One EIS process required a tremendous amount of data collection so the various disciplines could thoroughly evaluate the project alternatives.
 Much of this was spatial data that was organized into a GIS Database.
 HR Green was responsible for obtaining a wide variety of data from the various governing bodies and intermodal centers within Will County, Illinois.
-That data included zoning maps, land use plans, transportation improvement plans, traffic impact studies and GIS datasets to name a few.
+That data included zoning maps, land use plans, transportation improvement plans, traffic impact studies, and GIS datasets to name a few.
 In addition, HR Green was tasked with the collection of traffic data at over 40 locations throughout the study area.
 The traffic data was used to calibrate and verify the travel demand model.

-HR Green was also responsible for the socioeconomic analysis and the agricultural analysis for the Tier One and Tier Two EIS.
+HR Green was also responsible for the socio-economic analysis and the agricultural analysis for the Illiana Corridor Tier One and Tier Two EIS.
 These analyses were informed by future impacts calculations made by running a custom GIS model designed by HR Green GIS staff.
-This model calculated possible future impacts to different socioeconomic and agricultural criteria as delineated by data compiled in the GIS database from resource agencies and environmental field surveys.
+This model calculated possible future impacts on different socioeconomic and agricultural criteria as delineated by data compiled in the GIS database from resource agencies and environmental field surveys.
 The model was run to compare potential future impacts from the three build alternatives, the no-build alternative, as well as several interchange options at IL-53.
-Based on the three main alternatives evaluated, one of the major differences was the higher number of impacts to the built environment (relocations) for the northern alternative compared to the higher agricultural impacts for the two southern alternatives.
+Based on the three main alternatives evaluated, one of the major differences was the higher number of impacts on the built environment (relocations) for the northern alternative compared to the higher agricultural impacts for the two southern alternatives.

 The GIS model was re-run numerous times over the course of the Tier Two analysis as changes were made to alternative geometry or as updated socioeconomic and agricultural data was integrated into the database.
 The GIS model provided a systematic and reproducible approach that was not only defensible, as all the logic was documented, but also far more efficient and less susceptible to human error than a less integrated or piecemeal approach.
 The GIS model increased the productivity of the Tier Two effort significantly and made it possible to meet tight project deadlines with data-driven analysis.